fent/node-torrent/README.md

 ### Torrent#createReadStream()

 Creates a ReadableStream that emits raw bencoded data for this torrent.
+Returns the readable stream.

 ### Torrent#createWriteStream(filepath)

 Shortcut that pipes the stream from `Torrent#createReadStream()` to a WritableStream.
+Returns the readable stream.

 ### Torrent#hashCheck(dir, [options])